nrfconnect/sdk-nrf/doc/nrf/libraries/modem/lte_lc.rst

            /* Continue execution... */
    }

-:c:struct:`lte_lc_conn_eval_params` lists all information that is available when performing connection pre-evaluation.
+The :c:struct:`lte_lc_conn_eval_params` structure lists all information that is available when performing connection pre-evaluation.

 Modem sleep and TAU pre-warning notifications
 =============================================

-Modem firmware version 1.3.0 and higher supports receiving callbacks from the modem related to Tracking Area Updates (TAU) and modem sleep.
+Modem firmware v1.3.0 and higher supports receiving callbacks from the modem related to Tracking Area Updates (TAU) and modem sleep.
 Based on these notifications, the application can alter its behavior to optimize for a given metric.

 For instance, TAU pre-warning notifications can be used to schedule data transfers before a TAU so that data transfer and TAU occurs within the same RRC connection window, thereby saving the potential overhead associated with the additional data exchange.